 Watch out for negative comparing and judging others or yourself.
 Instead, use their success to motivate you forward into where you want to be.

 Ideally, work from a place of flow.
 A place of being one with the task, in order to get phenomenal results.
-Avoid working when you’re stressed and feeling down.
+Avoid working when you’re stressed and feeling down, try using the red ginseng product to get more energy if necessary.
 Remember, shit in, shit out from that mood.